Hyperbaric Chamber Cost to Buy: 2026 Price Guide by Type and Budget

 1. Buy certified pre-owned from manufacturer programs (Perry, Sechrist) for clinical chambers

-2. Time purchases during sales – reseller “sale” prices on soft chambers are often the real market price
+2. Time purchases during sales: reseller “sale” prices on soft chambers are often the real market price

-3. Use HSA/FSA funds with a physician prescription – chamber purchases may qualify as a medical expense
+3. Use HSA/FSA funds with a physician prescription: chamber purchases may qualify as a medical expense

-6. Consider rental first – at $900-$1,500/month, a 3-month rental lets you test before committing $10,000+
+6. Consider rental first: at $900 to $1,500/month, a 3-month rental lets you test before committing $10,000+

-Installation: Soft chambers need only a dedicated space and standard outlet ($500-$1,500 setup).
-Clinical hard chambers require electrical upgrades, ventilation, and structural work ($10,000-$25,000).
+Installation: Soft chambers need only a dedicated space and standard outlet ($500 to $1,500 setup).
+Clinical hard chambers require electrical upgrades, ventilation, and structural work ($10,000 to $25,000).

 Oxygen supply: Home soft chambers use included air compressors.
-Optional oxygen concentrators add $500-$2,000.
-Clinical chambers with 100% oxygen cost $2,000-$5,000/year in oxygen supply.
+Optional oxygen concentrators add $500 to $2,000.
+Clinical chambers with 100% oxygen cost $2,000 to $5,000/year in oxygen supply.

-Annual maintenance: Soft chambers cost $300-$800/year (zipper lubrication, filter replacement).
-Clinical chambers cost $3,000-$8,000/year for pressure testing and valve service.
+Annual maintenance: Soft chambers cost $300 to $800/year (zipper lubrication, filter replacement).
+Clinical chambers cost $3,000 to $8,000/year for pressure testing and valve service.

 When to Buy vs. Rent vs. Go to a Clinic

 1. Morelli Medical.
 “Macy-Pan” and “Soft Shell Hyperbaric Chambers” collections. morellimedical.com.
-Accessed May 2026.
+Accessed August 2026.

 2. Bimedis.
-“Hyperbaric chambers for sale.” bimedis.com.
-Accessed May 2026.
+“Hyperbaric chambers for sale” (44 active listings). bimedis.com.
+Accessed August 2026.

 3. Warrior Willpower.
 “Hyperbaric Chamber Cost: Pricing Guide & Best Home Options.” warriorwillpower.com.
 2025.